nutonomy/nuscenes-devkit/python-sdk/nuscenes/eval/detection/README.md

 * Users must to limit the number of submitted boxes per sample to 500.
 * Every submission provides method information.
 We encourage publishing code, but do not make it a requirement.
 * Top leaderboard entries and their papers will be manually reviewed.
+* Each user or team can have at most one one account on the evaluation server.
+* Each user or team can submit at most 3 results.
+These results must come from different models, rather than submitting results from the same model at different training epochs or with slightly different parameters.
+* Any attempt to circumvent these rules will result in a permanent ban of the team or company from all nuScenes challenges.

 ## Results format
 We define a standardized detection result format that serves as an input to the evaluation code.
+Results are evaluated for each 2Hz keyframe, also known as `sample`.
 The detection results for a particular evaluation set (train/val/test) are stored in a single JSON file.
 For the train and val sets the evaluation can be performed by the user on their local machine.
 For the test set the user needs to zip the single JSON result file and submit it to the official evaluation server.